Florence Eshalomi: Political career

 Eshalomi and her fellow black female MPs have frequently been mistaken for each other since entering parliament, with Eshalomi herself being twice mistaken for black female colleagues in the nine months since her election.
 Eshalomi said of the misidentifications that "The frequency is worrying and lends itself to a lazy racist view that all black people look the same".
 Eshalomi was wrongly identified as Taiwo Owatemi by BBC Parliament and a fellow MP ran up to her thinking she was Kate Osamor.
 During Eshalomi's time on the London Assembly, she was mistaken for Conservative Kemi Badenoch, then a fellow assembly member.
 Eshalomi wrote that "All those women I've referenced are individual politicians in their own right...They're women who fought to get elected.
 So they deserve to be named and not to be confused with other black women.
 This doesn't happen to some of my white female colleagues, who sometimes have their hair down, sometimes they'll have it back in a ponytail.
 So why is it, if we as black women change our hair or our appearance, you can't recognise us?"

-On 30 December 2020, Eshalomi abstained on the Future Trade Agreement between the UK and the EU, resulting in her resignation as an opposition whip.
+On 30 December 2020, Eshalomi abstained from voting on the European Union (Future Relationship) Bill, breaking the Labour party's three-line whip.
+Consequent to her policy dissent, she tendered her resignation from her position as an opposition whip.

-In May 2021, Eshalomi returned to the Labour front bench as the Parliamentary Private Secretary (PPS) to Angela Rayner, the Shadow First Secretary of State and Deputy Leader of the Labour Party.
+In May 2021, Eshalomi returned to the Labour front bench as the Parliamentary private secretary (PPS) to Angela Rayner, the Shadow First Secretary of State and Deputy Leader of the Labour Party.

 In June 2021, a 59-year-old man from Brixton was prosecuted after sending a stream of abusive messages to Eshalomi between December 2020 and February 2021.

 In the 2023 British shadow cabinet reshuffle, she was appointed Shadow Minister for Democracy.

 In November 2023, Eshalomi abstained on an SNP motion for a King's Speech amendment calling for a ceasefire in Gaza.
 After the vote, she immediately clarified her support for a humanitarian ceasefire and has called for one in Parliament on several occasions.

+Following her re-election to the newly redrawn constituency of Vauxhall and Camberwell Green at the 2024 general election, Eshalomi was elected Chair of the Housing, Communities and Local Government Select Committee on 11 September 2024.
+In this capacity, she has overseen pre-legislative scrutiny regarding regional leasehold reform and community housing legislation.

+In July 2026, she was appointed to the new government as Minister of State in the Ministry of Housing, Communities and Local Government by Andy Burnham.

 Personal life

 Eshalomi married Matthew in 2014.
 They have two children, who were born at St Thomas' Hospital.
-She is a Christian, and attends Our Lady Of The Rosary Roman Catholic church in Brixton.
+She is a Christian, and attends Our Lady of the Rosary Roman Catholic Church in Brixton.